 Dinner that evening was booked in for the Lobster Pot in George Town.
 Not being able to eat fish or seafood, I will admit that I was a little wary about what the menu would have to offer.
 However, even with a seafront location and a crustacean-based name, there was a surprisingly wide selection of meat and vegetarian options on the menu.
 I opted for a delicious fillet mignon, which ranked well within the top five steaks I’ve had in my life.
 Not bad for an island more famous for it’s seafare than bovine!
 As the evening came to a close, we were treated to a show in the water, with the resident Tarpin fish enjoying their daily feed.

 Tuesday involved a visit to Camana Bay, a jewel in the more modern West Bay district.
 It was interesting to see the more practical side of the island; what the residents there do outside of any tourist hotspots.
 Camana Bay is a cool waterside paradise, served by a number of destinations.
-It was great to try out a few wines, as well as eat a very tasty healthy meal at Jessie’s, the juice bar of choice on the island.
+It was great to try out a few wines at the effortlessly cool West Indies Wine Company, as well as eat a very tasty healthy meal at Jessie’s Juice Bar, serving the healthiest meal choices on the island.